MicrosoftDocs/azure-reference-other/stream-analytics-docs/avg-azure-stream-analytics.md

 ---

 # AVG
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 Returns the average of the values in a group.
 Null values are ignored.

  ## Syntax